stashed/docs/docs/guides/latest/monitoring/builtin.md

 Here, `prometheus.io/scrape: "true"` annotation indicates that Prometheus should scrape metrics for this service.

-The following three annotations point to `pushgateway` endpoints which provides backup and recovery metrics.
+The following three annotations point to `pushgateway` endpoints which provides backup and restore metrics.

 ```ini
 prometheus.io/pushgateway_path: /metrics